Login or Register to make a submission.

 REFERENCES

 At least 1/3rd of citations should be from last five years.
-Total number of references should preferably be not more than thirty (30).
+Total number of references should preferably be not more than forty (40) for Research article/Short communication/Case study.
 Make sure that references quoted in the text are listed.
 List of references should be in alphabetical order.

 Reference style for text